 How Buying Local Effects Your Eco & Carbon Footprint

-Let’s find out how and why does buying locally grown products and shopping local in general help reduce your carbon footprint.
+Let’s find out how and why buying locally grown products and shopping local in general help reduce your carbon footprint.

 Habitat and Wildlife Protection